Concert notes icon.

 Your concert experience

-Come early and grab a drink, which you can take with you to your seat.
+Come early and grab a drink.
 Show your tickets as you enter the concert hall and we’ll show you where your seats are.
 Then, all you have to do is sit back and get ready for an incredible night of music.
 We think you’re going to love it.

 Enjoying the concert?
 Rewatch all your favourite moments on TSO On Demand.